Travel information and advice for your Croatia Adventure

 Read more: Stay healthy in Croatia - Information about health and safety in Croatia

-Numerous bridges, viaducts, flyovers, underpasses, passages, wildlife crossings, and over 50(!) tunnels make the Croatian motorways quite impressive and interesting to drive on.
+Numerous bridges, viaducts, flyovers, underpasses, passages, wildlife crossings, and more than 90 km of motorway tunnels make the Croatian motorway network impressive and interesting to drive on.

 - Details